-This course is designed to provide students with academic and professional support during their student teaching assignment.
-The course is offered in a seminar format consisting of reflective discussions that evolve around events in the classroom, field experiences, supervised teaching and collaboration between the candidates, university personnel.
-Support for candidates in the completion of the Educative Teaching Performance Assessment (EdTPA) instructional cycles, to include implementation, guidance, and remediation will also be included.
-Synchronous (live) meetings via technology will be a requirement of this course.
+This course is designed to provide students with academic and professional support during their student teaching assignments.
+The course is offered in a seminar format consisting of reflective discussions that evolve around events in the classroom, field experiences, supervised teaching, and collaboration between the candidates and university personnel.
+Support for candidates in the completion of the Individualized Development Plan to be ready for a California Induction Program is included.
+Synchronous (live) meetings via technology will be required for this course.
+CR/NC Grading.